Fact-checked

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Lipids are important components of plant cells, animals and membranes of microbial cells.
-They are slightly soluble in water and soluble in organic solvents, such as chloroform or acetone.
-There are two main groups of lipids, including molecules with an open and closed chain.
-Lipid compounds with an open chain are as follows:
+Lipids are important components of plant, animal, and microbial cell membranes.
+They are slightly soluble in water and soluble in organic solvents such as chloroform or acetone.
+There are two main groups of lipids, including open-chain and closed-chain molecules.
+The open-chain lipid compounds are:

 • triacylglycerides;